PriyanshuKholiya/Book-Store-App/README.md

 3. Run the frontend (`npm install && npm run dev`).
 4. Make sure you have a `.env` file in `/server` with your MongoDB connection string.

-**How to redeploy on Vercel:**
-1. Go to your project dashboard on [vercel.com](https://vercel.com/).
-2. Click on your project.
-3. Click the **"Deployments"** tab.
-4. Click the **"Redeploy"** button on the latest deployment, or push new code to GitHub to trigger an automatic redeploy.

-- If you change environment variables, click **"Redeploy"** after saving them.

 Enjoy your book store!